 FCR Action Plan

+The VoC closed-loop improvement process is a well-accepted business practice for developing an FCR action plan.
 After you have measured your FCR performance, identified and determined the root causes of repeat call reasons, you will need to develop a plan of action (e.g., who, what, why, when, and how) to improve FCR.
 To ensure that FCR continuously improves, a call center should use an FCR - Identify, Develop, Check, and Act (IDCA) Improvement Cycle to measure and improve FCR performance.
 The four steps of the FCR-IDCA Improvement Cycle consist of:

 Identify - Measure FCR performance and analyze repeat call reasons